 What is your purpose?
 Perhaps it’s growing bonsai trees, saving whales, being an ice cream sommelier, or finding the cure for cancer.
 If you’re not sure, notice what energizes and delights you.
 Ask others where they see you shine and thrive.
 What feels like a hot track for you?
 Go there often.
 No matter what your purpose is, just start to take tiny steps toward it.

 If you were creating your Ideal Life 2.0, what would you include?
 What does your mind, body, or spirit crave?
 What feels like love?
 Add that to You 2.0.
-You get to choose and create your ideal life.
+You get to choose and create your ideal life, one that is best for your own wellbeing.

 The end.
 Or, the beginning.